 - Is it possible to yield as many units per acre compared to terrace houses?

 First, the cul-de-sac is made bigger so as to fit in a public green area in the middle in order to meet local planning regulations that require 10% of any residential development to be open space.
-Then an interlocking arrangement of cul-de-sacs is created such that each building lot would face two or three cul-de-sacs.
+Then, an interlocking arrangement of cul-de-sacs is created such that each building lot would face two or three cul-de-sacs.
 If the buildings in this layout were detached houses, they would be priced in the top range of the market.
-But instead, the buildings are divided into 2, 3, 4 or 6, creating duplex, triplex, quadruplex or sextuplex units.
+But instead, the buildings are divided into 2, 3, 4 or 6, creating duplex, triplex, quadruplex or sextuplex units (figure 3).

 duplex, triplex, quadruplex or sextuplex units

-Since houses are built around a small park with shady trees, this communal garden is easily accessible to all in the cul-de-sac, allowing it to act as a social focus that can encourage social interaction and neighbourly spirit.
+Since houses are built around a small park with shady trees, this communal garden is easily accessible to all in the cul-de-sac, allowing it to act as a social focus that can encourage social interaction and neighbourly spirit (figure 4).

-The courtyard area has the qualities of what has been called "defensible space" – territory that residents regard as their own, that they oversee, looking out for strangers and signs of potential wrong doing, thereby inhibiting crime.
-The short winding cul-de-sacs, reduce both traffic volume and, therefore becoming safe for even small children.
+The courtyard area has the qualities of what has been called "defensible space" – territory that residents regard as their own, that they oversee, looking out for strangers and signs of potential wrong-doing, thereby inhibiting crime.
+The short winding cul-de-sacs reduce both traffic speed and volume, and therefore, become safer for even small children.

-These findings were exciting; this new type of housing was not only better than terrace houses but were cheaper too.
-Developers would be rushing to get them built!
+These findings were exciting; this new type of housing was not only better than terrace houses but was cheaper too.
+I believed that developers would be rushing to get them built!